gtempel/interviews2/manager.md

 ---
 ## Experiences

-- As a developer (and/or as a managher), what was your most enjoyable experience?
+- As a developer (and/or as a manager), what was your most enjoyable experience?

 - …and what's your "been through it and lived to tell about it" experience, as either a developer or a manager?